HL7/fhir/implementations/java/readme.txt

 The code in trunk/tools is therefore out of date compared to the specification itself, and you shouldn't use it for anything but the publication tooling.

+The java package org.hl7.fhir.tools must depend on the copy in /tools.
+The java packages org.hl7.fhir.convertors and org.hl7.fhir.sentinel
+must depend on the copy in /implementations